nicolasdb/nicolasdb.github.io/_posts/2018-01-05-upgrade-anet-e10.md

 ---
+date: 2018/01/05
 title: "Time to pimp my Anet E10"
-date: 2018/01/05
+excerpt: "I bought this last 3D printer and it's time to pimp this mtfucka"
 categories:
   - Post
 tags: